 Annual Performance-Based Cash Bonuses.
-In order to further align the interests of the executives with those of the stockholders, the Compensation Committee granted at its January 27, 2014 meeting performance-based cash bonus awards pursuant to the 2014 Incentive Plan to each executive officer of the Company, other than executive officers earning commission-based compensation.
-Each non-commissioned named executive officer was granted a target incentive amount (in dollars and as a percentage of base salary), with the actual incentive earned to be calculated based on growth of the Company's earnings before interest, income taxes, depreciation and amortization ("EBITDA") in 2014 versus the Company's EBITDA in 2013.
+In order to further align the interests of the executives with those of the stockholders, the Compensation Committee granted at its February 5, 2015 meeting performance-based cash bonus awards pursuant to the 2014 Incentive Plan to each executive officer of the Company, other than executive officers earning commission-based compensation and Mr. Chambless, who did not become an executive officer of the Company until November 25, 2015.
+Each eligible named executive officer was granted a target incentive amount (in dollars and as a percentage of base salary), with the actual incentive earned to be calculated based on growth of the Company's earnings before interest, income taxes, depreciation and amortization ("EBITDA") in 2015 versus the Company's EBITDA in 2014.
 The Compensation Committee believes that EBITDA is an appropriate metric for evaluating the overall financial performance of the Company and has used EBITDA as the metric for its annual cash incentive programs since 2011.

-$Under the terms of the performance-based cash \ bonus \ awards \ granted \ in \ 2014, our \ non-commissioned \ named \ executives \ were \ entitled \ to:$
+Under the terms of the performance-based cash bonus awards granted in 2015, the eligible named executives were entitled to:

-- 50% of their target cash bonus award if the Company's EBITDA in 2014 was 90% of EBITDA in 2013 (the threshold award); - 100% of their target cash bonus award if the Company's EBITDA in 2014 was 100% of EBITDA in 2013 (the target award); and

-150% of their target cash bonus award if the Company's EBITDA in 2014 was 120% or more of EBITDA in 2013 (the maximum award).
+- 50% of their target cash bonus award if the Company's EBITDA in 2015 was 90% of EBITDA in 2014 (the threshold award); - 100% of their target cash bonus award if the Company's EBITDA in 2015 was 100% of EBITDA in 2014 (the target award); and - 150% of their target cash bonus award if the Company's EBITDA in 2015 was 120% or more of EBITDA in 2014 (the maximum award).